-- A. The Eviction Moratorium shall apply to every Notice of Termination, eviction notice, and unlawful detainer action for non-payment of Rent brought under Code of Civil Procedure Sections 1161 and 1161.1, seeking to recover occupancy of a Commercial Property occupied by an Affected Tenant, regardless of the date it is served or filed, if the Commercial Property has not been permanently vacated as of the effective date of the Ordinance No. 2020-007 (March 26, 2020). - B. The Eviction Moratorium shall not apply in cases where eviction is necessary to address an imminent and objectively verifiable threat to the health and safety of the Affected Tenant, or the Affected Tenant's employees, the Landlord or the Landlord's employees, or neighboring businesses or residents.
+- A. The Eviction Moratorium shall apply to every Notice of Termination, eviction notice, and unlawful detainer action for non-payment of Rent brought under Code of Civil Procedure Sections 1161 and 1161.1, seeking to recover occupancy of a Commercial Property occupied by an Affected Tenant, regardless of the date it is served or filed, if the Commercial Property has not been permanently vacated as of the effective date of Ordinance No. 2020-007 (March 26, 2020). - B. Effective April 1, 2021, in order to qualify as an Affected Tenant and receive the protections of the Eviction Moratorium, a Commercial Tenant shall not only satisfy the Notice and Documentation conditions set forth in Sections 5 and 6 of these Implementation Measures, but also pay to the Landlord at least 25% of the Rent due for the current month.
+For example, if a Commercial Tenant's Rent is \$10,000 per month the Commercial Tenant must pay a minimum of \$2,500 (\$10,000 x 25%) per month throughout the remainder of the Moratorium Period in order to remain qualified as an Affected Tenant.
+If a Landlord and Commercial Tenant have entered into a written agreement regarding the payment of current Rent, such agreement shall supersede and be deemed to satisfy this condition.
+No payment of past-due Rent is required during the Moratorium Period to qualify as an Affected Tenant. - C. Commercial Tenants should pay all or partial Rent if they are financially able to do so, and are encouraged to pay Rent which came due but was unpaid during the Moratorium Period as soon as they are financially able to do so. - D. The Eviction Moratorium shall not apply in cases where eviction is necessary to address an imminent and objectively verifiable threat to the health and safety of the Affected Tenant, or the Affected Tenant's employees, the Landlord or the

+Ninth Amended Rules and Implementation Measures Regarding Commercial Eviction Moratorium

+Issue Date: March 10, 2021

+Landlord's employees, or neighboring businesses or residents.
 In such cases, the Landlord must give written notice to the Affected Tenant and to the Economic Development Division of the City of Culver City, describing in detail the nature of the imminent threat, the reason eviction is necessary to address the threat, and the steps taken by Landlord to avoid eviction.
-The Economic Development Division may request additional documentation and may order suspension of the eviction process if it determines, in its reasonable discretion, that the eviction is unnecessary. - C. The Public Order and these Implementation Measures do not in any way diminish, nullify or supersede provisions, including but not limited to, Force Majeure provisions, in the Affected Tenant's Lease that entitle the Affected Tenant to additional protections, rights and benefits regarding the payment of Rent and such provisions continue to be fully enforceable by the Affected Tenant according to their terms.
+The Economic Development Division may request additional documentation and may order suspension of the eviction process if it determines, in its reasonable discretion, that the eviction is unnecessary.

+- E. The Public Order and these Implementation Measures do not in any way diminish, nullify or supersede provisions, including but not limited to, Force Majeure provisions, in the Affected Tenant's Lease that entitle the Affected Tenant to additional protections, rights and benefits regarding the payment of Rent and such provisions continue to be fully enforceable by the Affected Tenant according to their terms. - F. The Public Order and these Implementation Measures do not in any way preclude a Landlord from seeking payment, by other lawful means, of Rent or Back Rent. - G. The Public Order and these Implementation Measures do not apply to Rent that became due prior to March 20, 2020.